Mildura Airport

-Mildura Airport (IATA: MQL, ICAO: YMIA) is located 4 NM southwest of Mildura, Victoria, Australia.
-It is the busiest regional airport in Victoria, the 33rd busiest Australian airport and has twice been named Australia's Rural Airport of the Year.
+Mildura Airport (IATA: MQL, ICAO: YMIA) is domestic airport located 4 NM southwest of Mildura, Victoria, Australia.
+It is the busiest regional airport in Victoria and the 32nd busiest Australian airport, servicing 209,300 passengers in FY 2024.
+It has twice been named Australia's Rural Airport of the Year.

 History

+The airport was first established in 1920 as a landing ground for the Royal Flying Doctor Service.
+In 1923, the airport was officially opened as a commercial airport.

-During World War II it was taken over by the Royal Australian Air Force as RAAF Base Mildura.
-From 1961 to 1976, Australia and the United States Atomic Energy Commission agreed to conduct "Project HIBAL" Upper Atmosphere Sampling at Mildura Airport.
+During World War II from 1942 until 1946 it was taken over by the Royal Australian Air Force as RAAF Base Mildura.
+From 1961 to 1976, Australia and the United States Atomic Energy Commission conducted "Project HIBAL" Upper Atmosphere Sampling at Mildura Airport.

 In 1967 the Airport was used to launch balloons for the French National Center for Scientific Research.

 QantasLink de Havilland Dash 8 400 and Rex Airlines Saab 340 offer scheduled air services.
 Virgin Australia Boeing 737-800 began the first scheduled jet service from 13 October 2008 before the route was withdrawn in 2020.
 It is also home to Cobden Air and the Mildura Aero Club.

 Its terminal facilities underwent renovation in September 2012, a $6.4 million revamp by builders Mossop Construction + Interiors.
 This was completed to modernise the airport, as well as increase its passenger handling capabilities to support future air travel growth.

-In February 2022, new budget airline Bonza announced they would commence flights to Mildura, from Melbourne and the Sunshine Coast.
-The airline will to fly to Melbourne three times per week and to the Sunshine Coast two times per week.
+Flights from Mildura to the Gold Coast and the Sunshine Coast, as well as flights to Adelaide and Broken Hill were formerly operated by Bonza and Rex Airlines, respectively.